-Scheana Marie Boyfriend: Mike Shay Reacts To ‘Vanderpump Rules’ Star Dating His Friend Robert Parks-Valletta
+Mike Shay Reacts To Scheana Marie Dating His Friend #PumpRules

-Scheana Marie and Mike Shay’s divorce may not be finalized quite yet, but that hasn’t stopped the reality star from dating.
+Scheana Marie and Mike Shay’s divorce might not be finalized quite yet, but that hasn’t stopped the reality star from dating.
 In fact, she and Robert Parks-Valletta began spending time together just weeks after her split from the musician.

 On Monday night, as Scheana Marie and her estranged husband reunited on camera, Mike Shay was seen reacting to news of her new relationship.